Grate-Oracle-Lewot/GrateCrystal/README.md

 The whole point of that setting is to make the game harder.
 Turning off computer items along with yours would be more of a sidegrade.
 Anyway, both are off in the Battle Tower.

+# How come Nuzlocke mode doesn't have infinite Rare Candies?

+Because the mode can be turned off, so that would be abusable.

 # Why no starter build for my favorite Pokémon?

 Sorry, I'm not doing them all.
 It's pretty easy to hack my hack and make that change for yourself.
 (Or it was until all the starter builds cluttered up the Elm's Lab script.
 Whoops.)